-- Tetany.
-These cramplike spasms of your hands and fingers can be prolonged and painful.
-Tetany might also include muscle discomfort and twitches or spasms of the muscles of your face, throat or arms.
+Cramplike spasms of your hands and fingers that can be prolonged and painful, or muscle pain and twitches or spasms of the muscles of your face, throat or arms.
 When these spasms occur in your throat, they can interfere with breathing, creating a possible emergency.

-- Paresthesias.
-These are characterized by odd, tingling sensations or pins and needles feelings in your lips, tongue, fingers and toes.
+Tingling or burning sensations, or a pins and needles feeling, in your lips, tongue, fingers and toes.

 Accurate diagnosis and treatment might prevent these complications associated with hypoparathyroidism.
 But once they occur, calcium and vitamin D won't improve them: